konsumer/lovesongs/README.md

 ## file-format

-`.lovesong` files are just a zip. extract `demo.lovesong` to check out how they are structured.
+`.lovesong` files are just a zip.
+I zipped up [demosong](demosong/). [song.json](./demosong/song.json) contains the instruments used, and the patterns, arranged in a song. [instruments/*.json](./demosong/instruments) is the samples and their mappings.

 ## Development